 Department of Dermatology

-The Department of Dermatology is a collaborative department between MD Anderson Cancer Center and The University of Texas Health Science Center-Houston Medical School with Ronald P. Rapini, M.D., as chair of both departments.
+The Department of Dermatology is a collaborative department between MD Anderson and The University of Texas Health Science Center-Houston Medical School with Ronald P. Rapini, M.D., as chair of both departments.

 Like many clinical departments, we are committed to excellence in patient care, research and education.
 There are 17 full-time faculty (10 based at MD Anderson), five part-time faculty, 10 volunteer faculty (at the medical school), two advanced practice nurses, one physician assistant, 17 dermatology residents, and four clinical and postdoctoral research fellows.
 We have a strong ancillary staff that is an integral part of the team.
 We conduct teaching conferences every day, posted in an online calendar, with three of those weekly conferences held jointly with Baylor College of Medicine.
 Visit our Training Programs page for descriptions of our resident, fellowship and postdoctoral training positions.